abhi1p/SignalAcq/README.md

 # SignalAcq

-This software is based on [SerialPlot](https://github.com/hyOzd/serialplot/tree/master) software with added BLE (Bluettoth Low Energy) support.
+This software is based on [SerialPlot](https://github.com/hyOzd/serialplot/tree/master) with added BLE (Bluetooth Low Energy) support.

 ## Features

 - BLE connectivity
 - Option to select characteristics in commands
-- Seperate thread for data acquistion
+- Separate thread for data acquisition